aosingh/lexpy/README.md

 - A lexicon is a data-structure which stores a set of words.
 The difference between a dictionary and a lexicon is that in a lexicon there are **no values** associated with the words.

-- A lexicon is similar to a list of words or a set, but the internal representation is different and optimized for faster searches of words, prefixes and wildcard patterns.
+- A lexicon is similar to a list or a set of words, but the internal representation is different and optimized for faster searches of words, prefixes and wildcard patterns.

-- Given a word, precisely the search time is O(W) where W is the length of the word.
+- Given a word, precisely, the search time is O(W) where W is the length of the word.

 - 2 important lexicon data-structures are **_Trie_** and **_Directed Acyclic Word Graph (DAWG)_**.

 # Install

+`lexpy` can be installed via Python Package Index `(PyPI)` using `pip`

 ```commandline
 pip install lexpy
 ```